SAVE UP TO 35% OFF | FREE SHIPPING ON SUBSCRIPTIONS

 Flood Your System With Nutrients

-Fatigue is a telltale sign that you may need a detox and some nutritional support.
+Fatigue is a telltale sign that you may need a reset and some nutritional support.

 Flood your system with high-iron foods like spinach, Swiss chard, almonds, and cashews.
-These foods will support your body, especially when dealing with low energy and fatigue [5].
+These foods may support your body, especially when dealing with low energy and fatigue [5].

 Chlorophyll is another treasure when it comes to energy support.
 This is the green pigment found in plants like dark leafy greens.
-It’s well known for helping the body to gently detox.
-Because chlorophyll is loaded with antioxidants, it can help to remove free radicals, a response to exposure to pollutants, processed foods, and environmental toxins.
+It's well known for its potential to support the body's natural processes.
+Because chlorophyll is loaded with antioxidants, it may help neutralize free radicals, a response to exposure to pollutants, processed foods, and environmental factors.

 Raw Generation's cleanses make it simple to get essential vitamins and nutrients, like iron and chlorophyll, from dark leafy greens and raw nuts.
 This concentrated form of nutrients is easy to add to any daily routine.

-Avoid table sugar, high fructose corn syrup, and any ingredient ending in “ose.”
-Avoid processed foods like cakes, cookies, sugary cereals, yogurts, coffee creamers, sauces, granola, and so on.
+Consider avoiding table sugar, high fructose corn syrup, and any ingredient ending in "ose."
+Consider avoiding processed foods like cakes, cookies, sugary cereals, yogurts, coffee creamers, sauces, granola, and so on.

-Not only do these sugars inhibit weight loss goals, but they contribute to fatigue.
+Not only may these sugars work against your weight management goals, but they may also contribute to fatigue.
 And are highly processed with chemicals and icky ingredients.
-They have virtually no nutritional value and contribute to weight gain.
+They have virtually no nutritional value and may contribute to weight gain.

 Eat natural sugars from fruit, raw honey, maple syrup, dates, unrefined coconut sugar, or yacon syrup instead.
 These naturally sweet sugars contain plenty of beneficial vitamins, nutrients, and minerals, rather than empty calories like processed sugars.